 If this behavior goes on for a long time, you should get an appointment with your vet.

 4. Excessive licking

 Licking is an essential part of your dog’s routine.
 Through paws and fur licking, your dog is grooming himself.
-If he is constantly licking you, it can be a sign of love and affection, but he also might be bored.
+Besides, they redirect their emotions through paw licking, so it can be a clear sign of anxiety.
+However, in some cases, excessive licking can be an indicator of parasites or allergies and you should consult with the vet.
+If your pup is constantly licking you, it can be a sign of love and affection, but he also might be bored.
 Get his favorite toy and try to spend more time playing with him.
 Win-win.

 5. Staring at you